 On 22nd May 1922 Legh Tolson was presented with a gold ‘key to the door’ of the Tolson Museum.
 You can see this on the first floor landing.

-This map of Castle Hill is part of the 1634 map of the Township of Almondbury.
-It is the ‘scite of the towne’ with the warning beacon.
+This map of Castle Hill is part of the 1834 map of the Township of Almondbury.
+It is the ‘scite of the town’ with the warning beacon.

 Photo: Cameron Beecher

 One of many examples of the complex design fabric made in Huddersfield.
 This was designed by William Etchells about 1850 and was produced by George Senior & Sons, Lower Mill Dalton.

 Valveless cars were comfortable, quiet and smooth running.
-Their ruggedness and hill-climbing qualities made them especially popular amongst the pioneer colonial motorists in Africa and Australia.
-Their solidity is demonstrated by the result of a collision between a Valveless and a Bradford tram.
+Their ruggedness and hill climbing qualities made them especially popular amonst pioneer colonial motorists in Africa and Australia.
+There solidarity is demonstrated by the result of a collision between a valveless and a Bradford tram.
 The car escaped with a scatched wheel, but the tram had to be towed away with a broken axle-box.

-Ravensknowle Hall designed by Richard Tress of Tress and Chambers and built between 1859 and 1861.
-An unusual feature of this building is the Italian style ‘loggia’ above the main entrance.
-Perhaps this is rare in this area as the climate in this part of the world does not often lend itself to enjoy sitting outside!
+Ravensknowle Hall, designed by Richard Tress and Chambers, was built between 1859 and 1861.
+An unusual feature to the building is this Italian style ‘loggia’ above the main entrance.
+It is rare in this area, possibly because the climate in this part of the world does not often lend itself to enjoy sitting outside!

 Ravensknowle Hall became Tolson Memorial Museum when the house was given to Huddersfield Corporation on 31st December 1919.
 We will be celebrating in December 2019!